 It is too late if you in the chosen marathon race find out that you cannot tolerate the sugar drink from the fluid stations, or you cannot drink the fluid from a mug, without getting a lot of air down the throat, and you are wasting the half on the road.
 You should be quite familiar with this training element.
 Find out what suits you best.

-You also have to train the ability to combust fat, to save on the glycogen depots, and hereby keep a higher pace.
+You also have to train the ability to combust fat to save on the glycogen depots, and hereby keep a higher pace.
 To do that, the body must be able to store glycogen as efficiently as possible.

 The 16 week marathon training schedule

 A marathon race requires great patience, but with a plan, you know where you are in the process, what you are doing and why you do it.
 To build up confidence and a sufficient capacity in terms of shape and to cope with the distance, you need many months on the project at least 16 weeks for most people.
 You can check and choose a schedule that fits your current running level, if you are a beginner you can start here.
+If you want an exact 16 weeks program for beginners, you can use this.

-Due to the repetitive and monotonous loads and movements, the body exposes to on the long training runs, there must be time to absorb and adapts.
+Due to the repetitive and monotonous loads and movements, the body exposes to long training runs, there must be time to absorb and adapts.
 In the volume training period, will most of the training includes long slow runs (LSD), which develops the heart and circulatory system, boosting important local adaptations, and train the body’s ability, to combust fat most efficiently.

 The long runs contribute also to empty glycogen depots, which means that a larger quantity of glycogen is stored afterward, especially if you eat carbohydrate-rich foods immediately after.